grammyjs/website/site/docs/plugins/keyboard.md

 | **`Keyboard`**                           | class in grammY to create keyboards                                                                                               |
 | **`InlineKeyboard`**                     | class in grammY to create inline keyboards                                                                                        |

-> Note that both keyboard buttons and inline keyboard buttons can also have other functions, such as requesting the user location, opening a website, and so on.
+> Note that both keyboard buttons and inline keyboard buttons can also have other functions, such as requesting the user's location, opening a website, and so on.
 > This was omitted for brevity.

 ## Inline Keyboards